Auckland-Council-CC-Insights-Team/porowhitahauwha/README.md

 #> 1 A26         Buckland Community Centre Franklin    Rural Hall  Community-led f…
 #> 2 A58         Franklin The Centre       Franklin    Hybrid      Council-led fac…
 ```

+## Terms of use

+Only authorised kaimahi at Auckland Council are able to access the
+production database for which this package provides a code-based
+interface, but anyone can freely use and adapt the code contained in
+this package for their own purposes.

+This package comes bundled with test data, which anyone can access and
+use as they see fit.
+The test data only features data that is already
+publicly available elsewhere, and any information about real individuals
+has been replaced with fake data.
+You may find the help files for test
+data tables useful if you are tasked with modelling similar data, for
+example in local government.